robinklaassen/aas2/INSTALLATION.md

   - Navigate to http://localhost/
   - Open phpmyadmin
   - Login with root and an empty password
-  - Click on `New` or you local equivelent.
+  - Click on `New` or you local equivalent.
-  - Fill in an name for the dabase, dont use spaces or special characters, just keep it simple (exmaple: `aas2`)
+  - Fill in an name for the database, don't use spaces or special characters, just keep it simple (example: `aas2`)
   - Click `Create`
   - Close phpmyadmin, that's it.